runfinch/finch-website/docs/docs/getting-started/pushing-images.md

       $AWS_ACCOUNT_ID.dkr.ecr.$AWS_REGION.amazonaws.com/hello-finch:latest
     ```

-3. Push the container image up to the container registry.
+3. The Amazon ECR registry requires an authentication token to push and pull
+   images.
+Therefore we need to login first with `finch login`.
+This may be
+   different for your container image registry, see [Registry
+   Authentication](../../container-images/authentication/) for more information.

     ```bash
+    aws ecr get-login-password --region $AWS_REGION | finch login --username AWS --password-stdin $AWS_ACCOUNT_ID.dkr.ecr.$AWS_REGION.amazonaws.com
+    ```

+    If the login has been successful you should see:

+    ```bash
+    Login Succeeded
+    ```

+4. Using the `finch push` command we push the container image from the local
+   machine up to the container image repository.

+    ```bash
     finch push \
       $AWS_ACCOUNT_ID.dkr.ecr.$AWS_REGION.amazonaws.com/hello-finch:latest
     ```

-4. Using the Console or the CLI of the container registry (in this example
+4. With the AWS Console or the AWS CLI we can verify that the container image
-   Amazon ECR), you can verify that the container image has been successfully
+   has been successfully pushed.
-   pushed.

     ```bash
     aws ecr list-images --repository hello-finch